 Giuseppe Passi (1569–1620) was an Italian author.

-Born in Ravenna, there is little surviving information about Passi’s education or background.
-He was a member of several academies.
+Passi was born in Ravenna, but there is little surviving information about his education or background.
 In his native city, he was a member of the Accademia degli Informi (Academy of the Formless), taking the pseudonym ‘l’Ardito’ (the Daring).
 He later attended the Accademia dei Filoponi in Faenza and the Accademia dei Ricovrati (Academy of the Recovered) in Padua.

-In 1616 Passi retired to the Benedictine monastery of San Michele in Murano, taking the habit and the name Pietro.
+In 1616 Passi retired to the Benedictine monastery of San Michele in Murano, taking the vows and the name Pietro.
 He died in 1620.

 Boni, Fabio, (2011) “‘VII: Foetorem in lecto’.
 Una Lettura de I donneschi difetti di Giuseppe Passi Ravennate”, Studia Litteraria Universitatis Iagellonicae Cracoviensis 5: 25–36.

 Everson, J E, Denis V. Reidy, and Lisa Sampson.
 The Italian Academies 1525–1700: Networks of Culture, Innovation and Dissent.
 Abingdon : Legenda, 2016.
 Print.

 Kolsky, Stephen, (2001) “Moderata Fonte, Lucrezia Marinella, Giuseppe Passi: An Early Seventheenth-Century Feminist Controversy”, The Modern Language Review 96:4, 973–989.